rollbar/Rollbar.NET/README.md

 We think that convenience of the fluent APIs is less important than an ability to support completely "fire-and-forget" logging calls that could be waited upon if needed.

-One more important change in v2.x.x SDK API that should be fully backward compatible with the v1.x.x SDK API (hence, should not require any client code changes) but is important enough to be mentioned here:
+One more significant change in v2.x.x SDK API that should be fully backward compatible with the v1.x.x SDK API (hence, should not require any client code changes) but is important enough to be mentioned here:

-You will notice that the `ILogger` interface was significantly simplified by getting rid of large amount of logging method overloads based on types of the data-to-log (an `Exception` vs `String` vs `Object` vs `Data` DTO, etc).
-Now we only have the overloads that take in an `Object` (a good enough reason for backward compatibility the latest API).
-The newly introduced `IAsyncLogger` defines the same set of methods as `ILogger` with the only difference between the equivalent method signatures - method return type: `IAsyncLogger`'s methods return `Task` while `ILogger`'s methods return `ILogger`.
+You will notice that the `ILogger` interface was significantly simplified by getting rid of a large amount of logging methods' overloads based on types of the data-to-log (an `Exception` vs a `String` vs an `Object` vs a `Data` DTO, etc).
+Now, we only have the overloads that take in an `Object` (a good enough reason for backward compatibility of the latest API).
+The newly introduced `IAsyncLogger` interface defines the same set of methods as `ILogger` with the only difference between the equivalent method signatures - method return type: `IAsyncLogger`'s methods return `Task` while `ILogger`'s methods return `ILogger`.

 ## Upgrading to v1.x.x from earlier versions